Folk high school year for youth of compulsory education age

 Students can live in the folk high school during the education.
 Studying, meals and living are free of charge for students in compulsory education age.

-You can apply to the study programme in the organizing folk high school’s website.
+You can apply to Folk high school year through the joint application system which takes place in February-March via Studyinfo.
+You can apply also through continuous application, flexibly all year round.
 You can find the folk high school year for youth of compulsory education age- study programmes in the search engine (in Finnish).